razk1991s/AutoProject/README.md

 ## My project contains:

 ### Build an infrastructure for working with automation,
-### and in it you will find the types of automated tests: Client, Server, Mobile, DB, and more:
+### types of automated tests: Client, Server, Mobile, DB, and more:

 ``Selenium``
 ``Appium``